Golf

 Brickshire's popularity is easily tied to this "player friendly" Curtis Strange signature course.
 These inviting fairways are wide and artfully sculpted with dramatic elevation changes and true-rolling greens.
 Honored by Golf Digest Readers, Brickshire Golf Club is one of the mid-Atlantic's "Must Play" courses.

-The history of the course begins with U. S. Open Champion Curtis Strange and renowned architect Tom Clark working to replicate some of his favorite holes from around the world.
-Places like St. Andrews, Augusta National, Pinehurst #2, and Riviera CC create a unique golfing experience.
+The history of the course begins with U. S. Open Champion Curtis Strange and renowned architect Tom Clark working to replicating some of his favorite holes from around the world.
+Places like St. Andrews, Augusta National, Pinehurst #2, and Riviera CC to create a unique golfing experience.

 The Club at Viniterra